 Throughout the development process of this app, many skills will be required, including frontend development, generation and manipulation of 2D graphics, as well as backend programming.
-The frontend portion of this task will require the team to create a neat, smoothly functional, easy to read interface.
+The frontend portion of this task will require the team to create a neat, smoothly functional, and easy to read interface.
 Due to Unity’s limited UI toolkit, great care will need to be taken to ensure the interface functions, looks, and scales exactly as intended.
 This will involve researching how other mobile apps are laid out, and emulating some of those design constraints.
 All graphics generated will need to be fit for purpose, meaning image manipulation skills will be critical to ensuring the UI looks perfect.
-All logos, background panels, button icons etc will need to be designed with performance, scalability, image quality and compatibility in mind.
+All logos, background panels, button icons etc. will need to be designed with performance, scalability, image quality and compatibility in mind.
 To achieve this, a wide array of digital image manipulation skills are required.
 In contrast to the frontend development, the backend will require a strong knowledge of the OOP paradigm, and some understanding of .NET/C#.
 These skills would be greatly complimented by an aptitude for logic and math, for cleanly, accurately, and efficiently handling complex data.
 These backend skills will also determine how fast or slow the final product will be, as poor programming practices are particularly harmful to the performance of mobile devices.
-Because the required skills are so varied between each portion of this project, our iterpoersonal communication skills will be essential to coordinating and integrating each element of the task.
+Because the required skills are so varied between each portion of this project, our inter-personal communication skills will be essential to coordinating and integrating each element of the task.
 According to Bootcamp, n.d., the top skills required for working on a team are “Listen before speaking”, “Speaking skills”, “Speaking a common language”, and “Confidence in body language”.
-A mastery of these skills will greatly optimize workflow, and help to produce a high quality product before the given deadline.
+A mastery of these skills will greatly optimize our workflow, and help to produce a high quality product before the given deadline.

 References